Mary Anning: Fossil shop and growing expertise in a risky occupation

-In 1826, at the age of 27, Anning managed to save enough money to purchase a home with a glass store-front window for her shop, Anning's Fossil Depot.
+In 1826, aged 27, Anning managed to save enough money to purchase a house with a glass store-front window for her shop, Anning's Fossil Depot.
 The business had become important enough that the move was covered in the local paper, which noted that the shop had a fine ichthyosaur skeleton on display.
 Many geologists and fossil collectors from Europe and America visited her at Lyme, including the geologist George William Featherstonhaugh, who called Anning a "very clever funny Creature."
 He purchased fossils from Anning for the newly opened New York Lyceum of Natural History in 1827.
 King Frederick Augustus II of Saxony visited her shop in 1844 and purchased an ichthyosaur skeleton for his extensive natural history collection.
 The king's physician and aide, Carl Gustav Carus, wrote in his journal:

 Carus asked Anning to write her name and address in his pocketbook for future reference—she wrote it as "Mary Annins"—and when she handed it back to him she told him: "I am well known throughout the whole of Europe".
 As time passed, Anning's confidence in her knowledge grew, and in 1839 she wrote to the Magazine of Natural History to question the claim made in an article, that a recently discovered fossil of the prehistoric shark Hybodus represented a new genus, as an error since she had discovered the existence of fossil sharks with both straight and hooked teeth many years ago.
 The extract from the letter that the magazine printed was the only writing of Anning's published in the scientific literature during her lifetime.
 Some personal letters written by Anning, such as her correspondence with Frances Augusta Bell, were published while she was alive, however.